 Richard Warren Sears – Short Biography

-Sears Roebuck, and Company won’t be as successful as it is today if not for the endorsing talent of Richard Sears, the proprietor of Sears Roebuck, and Company.
+Sears Roebuck and Company would not have been as successful as it is today if not for the endorsing talent of Richard Sears.

 Sears came from a relatively wealthy family but their wealth was lost in a stock farm endeavor gone wrong.
-Sears then had two choices – to sit idly by or to work for a living.
+Sears then had two choices – to sit idly and do nothing or to work for a living.

 Being a responsible member of their family, he chose the latter option.
 In 1886, a delivery of gold-filled pocket watches changed Sears’s life for the better; what Richard Sears did not know was how better his life would eventually turn out to be.

 Richard Sears – How He Utilized Rejected Watches